not-fl3/macroquad-website/content/articles/android/index.md

 Almost a release, page is publicly available, no additional actions from testers required to install the game.

 [More info on testing tracks can be found here.](https://support.google.com/googleplay/android-developer/answer/9845334?hl=en)

+# APK to AAB

+Those days GooglePlay do not accept the goold old .apk.
+Now we are forced to upload .aab and all the official docs refer gradle/android studio to build an .aab.

+Turned out that .aab is exactly the same archive as the apk, but .xml's are converted to protobufs and a few files got renamed!
+I guess it is possible to make a little rust app converting the xml's, but right now I am using the aapt2/bundle-tool from google.

+This little script do the job: https://gist.github.com/not-fl3/ffff62804ca2c8acc6d8ef74aa610eob6 (yes it is just "aapt2 convert && bundletool build-bundle", why it is never mentioned in the official android docs?)